IRL2/nanover-docs/source/concepts/applications.rst

 The multi-user application distinguishes between two coordinate spaces:

-* The **server space** is the coordinate system of the shared virtual space, the 3d poses of avatars, the simulation box, and any other objects are exchanged in this coordinate space.
+* The **server space** is the coordinate system of the shared virtual space.
+  The 3d poses of avatars, the simulation box, and any other objects are exchanged in this coordinate space.
 The characteristics are chosen to match Unity's VR: left-handed, with Y-up, lengths expressed in meters, and the origin at floor level.